Pavan-1997/K8s_RBAC/README.md

 - Roles are namespaced, meaning Roles work within the constraints of a namespace.
 It would default to the default namespace if none was specified.
 - After creating a Role, you assign it to a user or group of users by creating a RoleBinding.

-There are 3 important concept in RBAC.
+There are 3 important concepts in RBAC.

 - Subject : Subjects are nothing but a group of users, services, or team making an attempt at Kubernetes API.
 It defines what operations a user, service, or a group can perform.
     - Users: These are global, and meant for humans or processes living outside the cluster.